Wayne Estes: Wayne Estes Center

 In May 2013, Utah State University announced the construction of the $9.7 million Wayne Estes Center, which will serve as a practice facility for the Utah State University Aggies men's and women's basketball teams and house a competition venue women's volleyball team.
 In the foyer will be a visual tribute to Wayne Estes.
 The center was made possible by a $5.25 million gift from Jim and Carol Laub and a $1.3 million gift from Blake Kirby.
-Groundbreaking was held in June 2013 and completion was scheduled for April 2014.
+Groundbreaking was held in June 2013, and the facility was completed in September 2014.